shockazul/battleship---SOMLpj/README.md

 Recent fixes & improvements:
   Updated AI 12/28/20 (Computer now recognizes the orientation of a ship (horizontal/vertical) after a maximum of two hits).

-  Updated random ship generator 12/30/20 (All ships have a consistent size (XXX XX X) <-- three ships, all of varying lengths)
+  Updated random ship generator 12/30/20 (All ships have a consistent size `XXX`, `XX`, `X` <-- three ships, all of varying lengths)

  NEED TO:
   Finish deploying the game in the cloud (AWS ; EC2) so it's easier for others to try out.

-  Fix ship placement to prevent sticking (sometimes the ships all line up in a row/column EX: (XXX)(XX)(X) - three ships merged together)
+  Fix ship placement to prevent sticking (sometimes the ships all line up in a row/column EX: `XXX XX X` - three ships merged together)

 ~ Rakan Kandah